marska/kindle-sender/README.md

 # kindle-sender

-Small Windows service to sends ebooks from specified folder to your Kindle device.
+Windows Service to send ebooks from specified folder to your Kindle device.